Olenekian: Olenekian life

 Life was still recovering from the severe end-Permian mass extinction.
 During the Olenekian, the flora changed from lycopod dominated (e.g. Pleuromeia) to gymnosperm and pteridophyte dominated.
 These vegetation changes are due to global changes in temperature and precipitation.
 Conifers (gymnosperms) were the dominant plants during most of the Mesozoic.
 Among land vertebrates, the archosaurs - a group of diapsid reptiles encompassing crocodiles, pterosaurs, dinosaurs, and ultimately birds - first evolved from archosauriform ancestors during the Olenekian.
 This group includes ferocious predators like Erythrosuchus.

 In the oceans, microbial reefs were common during the Early Triassic, possibly due to lack of competition with metazoan reef builders as a result of the extinction.
 However, transient metazoan reefs reoccurred during the Olenekian wherever permitted by environmental conditions.
-Ammonoids and conodonts diversified, but both suffered losses during the Smithian-Spathian boundary extinction at the end of the Smithian subage.
+Ammonoids and conodonts diversified, but both suffered losses during the Smithian-Spathian boundary extinction (see below) at the end of the Smithian subage.

 Ray-finned fishes largely remained unaffected by the Permian-Triassic extinction event.
-Many genera show a cosmopolitan (worldwide) distribution during the Induan and Olenekian (e.g. Australosomus, Birgeria, Parasemionotidae, Pteronisculus, Ptycholepidae, Saurichthys).
-This is well exemplified in the Griesbachian (early Induan) aged fish assemblages of the Wordie Creek Formation (East Greenland), the Dienerian (late Induan) aged assemblages of the Sakamena Formation (Madagascar), Candelaria Formation (Nevada, United States), and Mikin Formation (Himachal Pradesh, India), and the Smithian aged assemblages of the Vikinghøgda Formation (Spitsbergen, Norway), Thaynes Formation (western United States), and Helongshan Formation (Anhui, China).
-Ray-finned fishes diversified during the Triassic and reached peak diversity during the Middle Triassic.
-This diversification is, however, obscured by a taphonomic megabias during the late Olenekian and early middle Anisian.
+Coelacanths show their highest post-Devonian diversity during the Early Triassic.
+Many fish genera show a cosmopolitan distribution during the Induan and Olenekian, such as Australosomus, Birgeria, Parasemionotidae, Pteronisculus, Ptycholepidae, Saurichthys and Whiteia.
+This is well exemplified in the Griesbachian (early Induan) aged fish assemblages of the Wordie Creek Formation (East Greenland), the Dienerian (late Induan) aged assemblages of the Middle Sakamena Formation (Madagascar), Candelaria Formation (Nevada, United States), and Mikin Formation (Himachal Pradesh, India), and Daye Formation (Guizhou, China), and the Smithian aged assemblages of the Vikinghøgda Formation (Spitsbergen, Norway), and Thaynes Group (western United States), and Helongshan Formation (Anhui, China), and several Early Triassic layers of the Sulphur Mountain Formation (western Canada).
+Ray-finned fishes diversified after the mass extinction and reached peak diversity during the Middle Triassic.
+This diversification is, however, obscured by a taphonomic megabias (Spathian-Bithynian Gap, SBG) during the late Olenekian and early middle Anisian.
+The earliest large durophagous neopterygian is known from the SBG, suggesting an early onset of the Triassic actinopterygian revolution.